skiselev/floppy_bios/README.txt

 General Information
 ===================

-The Multi-Floppy Floppy BIOS Extension provides support for up to 8 floppy drives connected to two floppy disk controllers (FDCs).
-It supports any combination of standard IBM PC/XT/AT and PS/2 floppy drives, with disk sizes from 180 KB to 2.88 MB.
+The Multi-Floppy BIOS Extension provides support for up to 8 floppy drives connected to two floppy disk controllers (FDCs).
+It supports any combination of standard IBM PC/XT/AT and PS/2 floppy drives, with disk sizes from 160 KB to 2.88 MB.

 Configuration Utility
 ---------------------

-The BIOS extension has a built-in configuration utility that could be invoked by pressing F2 during the boot (BIOS POST).
-The utility allows setting up the floppy drives and FDCs configuration, and saving it to the EEPROM (provided that the BIOS extension is in an EEPROM and the write is enabled).
-The ROM is cannot be programmed in system (e.g. write protected, or an EPROM chip is used instead of EEPROM), the configuration utility provides a dump of the configuration data, so the user can program it manually.
+The BIOS extension includes a built-in configuration utility that can be invoked by pressing F2 during the boot (BIOS POST).
+The utility allows setting up the floppy drives and FDCs configuration, and saving it to the EEPROM (provided that the BIOS extension is stored in an EEPROM and the write is enabled).
+If the ROM is cannot be programmed in system (e.g. write protected, or an EPROM chip is used instead of EEPROM), the configuration utility provides a dump of the configuration data, so the user can program it manually.
 Please refer to the Implementation Notes section for detailed information on the configuration data structure.